lazy-sol/the-faucet/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in solidity-template, and your will to contribute to it and its ecosystem.
+Thank you for your interest in the project, and your will to contribute to it and its ecosystem.
 This document will help you with the guidelines, tips, and advises on how to contribute into the project(s).

+The projects are hosted in the [Lazy So[u]l Org.](https://github.com/lazy-sol/) on GitHub.
 This guide is intended for both the Public/Community Contributors and core team, though the levels of access and processes may slightly differ between these types.
 This will be noted where possible.